-The Mode button enables you to switch Density Maps ON and OFF.
+The toggle button enables you to switch Density Maps ON and OFF.
 The All Traffic tab is selected by default.
-Use the Year buttons to get Density Maps for the respective year(s) (2015, 2016).
+Use the Year buttons to get Density Maps for the respective year(s) (2018, 2019).
 The selected year(s) will be highlighted.
 Click on the same button once again to de-activate it.
 You can also activate both buttons to get Density Maps containing data for both years.

-Note: If you have selected to display data from both years, the Opacity slider will turn into the Crossfade between years slider ranging from 2015 to 2016 (left to right).
+If you have selected to display data from both years, the Opacity slider will turn into the Crossfade between years slider ranging from 2018 to 2019 (left to right).
 Slide it to display the corresponding information.

-Depending on your Type selections, the layers of the Density Maps will have the respective colour for easier identification.
+Depending on your Type selections, the layers of the Density Maps will have the respective color for easier identification.
 For example:

 - Vessel Type layers will be coloured blue for Passengers Vessels, red for Tankers and so on.

-Note III: Each option has its own opacity slider so that you can determine not only which ones to be displayed but, also, the opacity of the respective layer.
+Note II: Each option has its own opacity slider so that you can determine not only which ones to be displayed but, also, the opacity of the respective layer.

-Tip: You are also able to crossfade between years regarding a specific vessel type or size.
-Simply, activate both years and select the vessel type of choice.
+Note III: You are also able to crossfade between years regarding a specific Vessel Type.
+Simply, activate both years and select the Vessel Type of choice.
 The respective opacity slider can now be used to crossfade (similarly to the All Traffic slider).